 The Smart Start Outcomes Measurement Tools Resource Guide (or "Measures Guide" for short) provides information on a variety of measurement options for the Smart Start common outcomes.
-NCPC contacted developers and publishers to review the summaries of their tools included here and sought permission to include their information.
 We are not able to include the actual measurement tools as many of them are copyrighted and/or require purchase.
 Links to websites are provided throughout the guide for more information, including ways to access the measures.